Janison: What Donald Trump didn’t do in Asia

 Trade ministers from 11 countries convened in Vietnam while Trump visited.
 They reached a mutual pact to fight protectionism.
 The U.S. was a nonfactor.

-On Monday in the Phllipines, Trump declined as expected to prod the president, Rodrigo Duterte, regarding the denial of due process.
+On Monday in the Philippines, Trump declined, as expected, to prod that country’s president, Rodrigo Duterte, regarding the denial of due process.

 Duterte, who took power last year, has overseen a violent crackdown that includes extrajudicial killings that he justifies to the U.S. as a war on drug dealers.